Skoli-Code/articles/ddj.net/article_DDJ.md

 # Islam, media object
-"Islam, media object" is a collaboration between [Moussa Bourekba][moussa], researcher at the Barcelona Center for International Affairs ([CIDOB][cidob]) and associate professor at the Ramon Llul university of Barcelona, and Skoli, our young agency created in 2016 by Pierre Bellon (developer), Gauthier Bravais (project manager) and Lucas Piessat (journalist).
+"Islam, media object" is a collaboration between [Moussa Bourekba][moussa], researcher at the Barcelona Center for International Affairs ([CIDOB][cidob]) and associate professor at the [Ramon Llul university][url] of Barcelona, and [Skoli][skoli], our young agency created in 2016 by Pierre Bellon (developer), Gauthier Bravais (project manager) and Lucas Piessat (journalist).

 ## Project's origins

-The idea behind this project was to try to quantify how french medias were talking about islam because <REFORUMULER **we felt this debate was really too passionated and we wanted to bring a new look on how this subject was dealt on the media.**> and to do that we chose to analyse thanks to data analysis newspapers articles mentioning terms related to islam and Muslims.
+The idea behind this project was to try to quantify how french medias were talking about islam because it became over time a political and therefore a journalistic issue we wanted to question.
+To do that we chose to quantitavely analyse newspapers articles mentioning terms related to islam and Muslims.

 A small disclaimer: since it was the first project of our agency we were quite limited in terms of time and material ressources which limited our ability to explore & gather all the data we wanted to collect.
 Our time schedule was to spend one month of documentation, research and conception then 2 months of analysis and development.